 Changing Default Fonts in Word

-To change the default font settings, click the small box with an arrow in the right left corner of the Font section of the Home tab in the Ribbon.
+To change the default font settings, click the small box with an arrow in the lower right corner of the Font section of the Home tab in the Ribbon.

 In the Font dialog box, choose the default font settings you want.
 Notice in the Font box it says “+Body”; this means that the font will be chosen by the document style you choose, and you are only selecting the default font style and size.
 So, if your style uses Calibri, then your font will be Calibri at the size and style you chose.
 If you’d prefer to choose a specific font to be the default, just select one from the drop-down box and this selection will override the font selection in your document style.